Dorisombongi/PLPBasicGitAssignment/README.md

 You can verify which files are staged using:

-git status
+              "git status"

  - Commit the changes.

 Use the following command to commit the staged changes with a commit message:

-git commit -m "Add hello.txt with a greeting"
+         "git commit -m "Add hello.txt with a greeting""

-Use git log to verify.
+Use "git log" to verify.

 Task 4: Pushing to GitHub